Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/rules.md

 - hono: for HTTP server
 - tailwind css: for styling shapes and colors of HTML elements and texts (not used for defining layouts and placements of elements)
 - css modules: for defining layouts and placements of elements (not used for styling shapes and colors)
+- shadcn/ui: for UI components but as copy-and-paste style, not installed by its CLI like `npx shadcn/ui@latest add button`. `cn` utility for shadcn components is in `app/utils/css.ts`

 ## design rules